Khalil Caraballo

-Khalil Caraballo (born 3 January 1999) is an Argentine professional footballer who plays as a forward for Guillermo Brown.
+Khalil Caraballo (born 3 January 1999) is an Argentine professional footballer who plays as a forward for Club Ciudad de Bolívar in the Primera Nacional of Argentina.

 Career

 Caraballo spent four years of his youth career with Gimnasia y Esgrima, having signed from Deportivo La Dulce in 2015.
 He was promoted into Gimnasia's first-team squad for the 2019–20 season, initially featuring in pre-season when he scored against Everton and Fénix.
 His first experience of senior football arrived on 31 August 2019, as he was selected as a substitute for a Primera División fixture away from home against Argentinos Juniors.
 Darío Ortiz substituted him on after sixty-five minutes for Claudio Spinelli, though the forward would depart seven minutes later after receiving a straight red card from referee Facundo Tello.

 On 16 August 2020, Caraballo signed for Guillermo Brown.

+For the 2025 season, he became a player for Ciudad Bolívar, where he arrived after playing in Colón Chivilcoy.